> Youth Symphony Orchestra Handbook | QCSO

 School Music Program Enrollment

 The QCSYE program provides advanced ensemble experiences designed to complement and support core music education opportunities provided by school music programs and private lesson instruction.
-QCSYE members are required to participate in band, orchestra, or choir at the schools where they are enrolled (if applicable).
-School music enrollment will be confirmed for each QCSYE member.
-Members not able to participate in music at school for reasons beyond their control will be required to submit a written waiver—signed by the music teachers at the school—in order to participate in the QCSYE program.
+QCSYE members are required to participate in band, orchestra, mariachi, or choir year-round at the schools where they are enrolled (if applicable, homeschooling students do not need to join a school ensemble program unless desired).
+School music enrollment will be confirmed for each QCSYE member in late August.
+Members not able to participate in music at school for reasons beyond their control will be required to submit a written waiver—signed by the music teachers at the school, academic counselor, or school principal/superintendentin order to participate in the QCSYE program.
+Tuition is non-refundable in the case that enrollment cannot be confirmed.
+The QCSYE reserves the right to waive the policy in exceptional circumstances, determined on a case-by-case basis, taking into consideration the needs of the student, school music program, and QCSYE.
+Such considerations will be reviewed by a committee consisting of a public music educator, Director of Education and Community Engagement, QCSYE Music Director, and QCSO Education Committee member.

 Private Lesson Instruction